davidbeard741/arcticfrenz-data/README.md

 - Click on 'Get Hashlist'
 - Wait.
 The hashlist process will take a couple of minutes.
 - Copy hash list

+### Step 2: Create a Notebook

+- [Google Colab](www.) - a notebooks are Jupyter notebooks that run in the cloud and are highly integrated with Google Drive